ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 }
 ```

 > This uses a static method `CreateAsyncMethodBuilder()` to distinguish a Tasklike type and locate its builder.
 I've also suggested some other techniques [here](https://github.com/ljw1004/roslyn/blob/features/async-return/docs/specs/feature%20-%20arbitrary%20async%20returns%20-%20discussion.md#discuss-connection-between-tasklike-and-builder): (1) static method, (2) extension method, (3) attribute on tasklike type, (4) attribute on async method.
-I believe at least one technique will be best, but I don't know which one
+I believe a static method is best, and when C# eventually gets extension static methods then it should use them too.

 __Rule 2: async methods.__ The rules for [async functions](https://github.com/ljw1004/csharpspec/blob/gh-pages/classes.md#async-functions) currently allow an async method to return either `void` or `Task` or `Task<T>`; this will be changed to allow it to return either `void`, or any non-generic `Tasklike`, or generic `Tasklike<T>`.